kubernetes/enhancements/keps/sig-auth/4940-psa-block-host-field-in-probes/README.md

 ### Goals

-* Add  Pod Security Admission (PSA) to enable admins to restrict users from creating probes with the `Host` field set.
+* Add  Pod Security Admission (PSA) to enable admins to restrict users from creating probes with the `Host` field set to disallowed values.
+The only allowed values will be `127.0.0.1` and `::1`.
 * The Baseline Pod Security Standard (PSS) will be updated to enforce blocking this field so that it helps with easier adoption for workload operators given this is a known issue we want to prevent.